emilythestrangee/myDFIR_SOC/Day 07 - Elastic Agent and Fleet Server Setup Tutorial.md

     `
     ![[Pasted image 20251017000628.png]]

-- Ensure the agent downloads and installs successfully.
+- Ensure the agent downloads and installs successfully on the web GUI:

 ---